 - Search online for any problems or issues that other WordPress users may be experiencing with the new version.
 This includes incompatibilities and conflicts with plugins, themes, and other issues (search Google for “WP 4.8 problems” or “WP version 4.8 errors”, then go through some of the results to see what kind of issues and errors users are experiencing).

 - Once you have done the above, then upgrade to the new version as soon as possible to ensure that your site remains protected against any security vulnerabilities found in previous versions.

-You can learn more about a WordPress backup plugin that we recommend using to completely automate your backups here:
+You can learn more about a WordPress backup plugin that can fully automate your site backups here:

 (WordPress 4.8 Evans)

-Note: Some images on this page were sourced from WordPress’ own release material.
+Note: Some of the images on this page have been sourced from WordPress’ own release material.